henriquecscode/EDAA/README.md

 ## Installation Details

-To run this code, you need to have a C++ compiler (such as GCC) and Python installed on your system.
+To run this code, a C++ compiler (such as GCC) is required, along with a Python installation.
 There's a Makefile to create an executable to run the program.
-To use this, it's required to have the *make* command installed in your system.
+To use this, the *make* command is needed - be sure to have it installed in your system.
-Additionally, you need to install the Python libraries specified in the "requirements.txt" file located in this repository.
-You can install these libraries using the following command:
+Additionally, please install the Python libraries specified in the "requirements.txt" file located in this repository.
+This can be done using the following command:
 ```cmd
 pip install -r requirements.txt
 ```